New York says good riddance to native son Donald Trump

 Joyous New Yorkers poured into the streets Saturday after Democrat Joe Biden defeated Donald Trump to win the White House, erupting in celebration as the business mogul and former star of The Apprentice was told: "You're fired."

-Revelers cheered across a city that has sparred for years with the president who rose to prominence in the New York real estate.
+Revelers cheered across a city that has sparred for years with the president who rose to prominence in the New York real estate world.

-A reliable Democratic stronghold, the US financial capital's disdain for the Republican's policies was no secret.
+A reliable Democratic stronghold, the US financial capital's disdain for the Republican's conservative policies was no secret.

 Catherine Griffin cried tears of joy outside with one of her two kids, telling AFP: "I'm happy that Trump has gone from our lives, hopefully forever."